lmagyar/prim-batch/README.md

-  --no-pause                     syncs without pause --servers SERVER [SERVER ...]  syncs only the specified SERVERs (all, or only the specified --folders FOLDERs on them) --folders FOLDER [FOLDER ...]  syncs only the specified FOLDERs (on all, or only on the specified --servers SERVERs) --test                         do not execute any prim-ctrl or prim-sync commands, just log them ("dry" option for prim-batch), enables the --no-pause and --debug options
+  --no-pause                     syncs without pause --servers SERVER [SERVER ...]  syncs only the specified SERVERs (all, or only the specified --folders FOLDERs on them) --folders FOLDER [FOLDER ...]  syncs only the specified FOLDERs (on all, or only on the specified --servers SERVERs) --skip-ctrl                    use only prim-sync, you have to start/stop the server manually --use-vpn                      use vpn config (not zeroconf) to access the server (can be used only when --skip-ctrl is used)
+  --test                         do not execute any prim-ctrl or prim-sync commands, just log them ("dry" option for prim-batch), enables the --no-pause and --debug options

 logging: